 Hints and tips for your visit

 Museum Island is easily accessible by all forms of public transport in Berlin.
 It can be reached on foot from Friedrichstrasse U- and S-Bahn station.
 You can also take the underground, using the U6 or S-Bahn lines S1, S2, S25, S5, S7 or S75.
 The S-Bahn stop of Hackescher Markt is just 15 minutes walk away from the Island.
 The M1 and 12 trams stop at nearby Kupfergraben, less than 5 minutes walk away.
 The Lustgarten bus stop is 600m away from Pergamonmuseum and can be reached on buses 100 and 200.
-There is a reduced admission fee of 50% for students, pensioners, the disabled, and the unemployed.
-Children under the age of 18 have free admission.
+You can use the Berlin Welcome Card Museum Island to explore all the museums on Museum Island over three consecutive days.
+With a Museum Pass Berlin you can visit 50 other museums in Berlin for free.
+Entry for children and young people up to the age of 18 is generally free.
 The museum is open on Mondays, and Thursdays offer longer opening hours.
 Please note that the north wing, including the Pergamon Altar, will be closed for refurbishment until 2023.

 |Mon - Sun